ytaka/drbqs/README.md

 Then, DRbQS::TaskGenerator#set method defines generation of tasks.
 The block of the method is evaluated in the context of task_generator.
-For the above example we can use @abc, @def, and @data.
+We can use @abc, @def, and @data on the above example.

     task_generator.set do
       @data.each do |i|